Pediatric Cancers Treatments

 City of Hope specializes in the treatment of childhood cancers and blood disorders, including:

-• Multiple types of leukemia, including acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML) and chronic myelogenous leukemia (CML)
+- Multiple types of childhood leukemia, including acute lymphoblastic leukemia (ALL), acute myeloid leukemia (AML) and chronic myelogenous leukemia (CML)

-• Red blood cell disorders: various forms of anemia, sickle cell disease and iron deficiency
+- Red blood cell disorders, including sickle cell disease

 Most pediatric cancers grow rapidly but also respond very well to chemotherapy.
 Survival rates are excellent, averaging 80 percent or higher.
 But cancers in children can also trigger long-term health challenges later in life, making follow-up care and regular monitoring especially important.